How does long-term disability insurance work?

 There are seven steps to getting long-term disability coverage:

-1. Calculate how much coverage you need Before you get long-term disability insurance, you should decide how much coverage you need, how long you would want to receive payments, and what waiting period you want.
+1. Calculate how much coverage you need Before you get long-term disability insurance, you should decide how much coverage you need, how long you would want to receive payments, and what you want the waiting period to be.

 2. Consider policy add-ons Some long-term disability insurance companies offer riders, meaning extra coverage you can add to a policy, including a cost-of-living adjustment and the ability to add more coverage to your policy later on.